telerik/reporting-docs/knowledge-base/pass-sqldatasource-columns-as-datasource-for-nested-data-items.md

 ---
-title: How to Use Part of the Columns from a Parent SqlDataSource as DataSource for Nested Data Items
+title: How to Use a Single SQL DataSet in Master-Detail scenario
 description: When a parent data item is bound to a SqlDataSource you may still use part of the returned columns as DataSource for child data items
 type: how-to
 page_title: How to Pass SqlDataSource Columns as DataSource for Nested Data Items